Connect with us

 The Departures for the Oilers

 There is no denying that the Oilers lost several solid pieces.
 Evander Kane, Corey Perry, Connor Brown, Viktor Arvidsson, Jeff Skinner, Derek Ryan, John Klingberg, and Drake Caggiula are all gone.
+Many of these players would have stayed if Edmonton could have afforded their salaries in a rising salary cap era that saw a couple of teams overspend.

-Not everyone played a role in the Oilers’ postseason run, but that’s a lot of playoff experience and complementary skill, particularly from Brown, Kane, and Perry, who had a strong postseasons in 2024 and 2025.
+Not everyone played a role in the Oilers’ postseason run, but that’s a lot of playoff experience and complementary skill, particularly from Brown, Kane, and Perry, who had strong postseasons in 2024 and 2025.

 Are the Oilers Better Or Worse?

-The loss of grit and veteran savvy could hurt, but the Oilers are banking on youth and internal growth.
-They believe in Howard and Matthew Savoie.
-With limited cap space, they don’t have much choice.
+If this summer has told us anything, it’s that the Oilers believe in Howard and Matthew Savoie.
+Perhaps that’s a byproduct of limited cap space.
 GM Stan Bowman didn’t have room for big swings, but may still look for upgrades near the trade deadline.
-As for what he’ll prioritize, the feeling is goaltending if it looks at all suspect this season.
+As for what he’ll prioritize, the feeling is goaltending if it seems at all suspect this season.

 So—are they better?
 That depends.
 If Mangiapane bounces back and the young guns break through, Edmonton could be more dangerous than ever.
 They will certainly be faster and play at a quicker pace.
 If not, the step back shouldn’t be sizeable.
 This is still a deep team with elite talent.
-They’re playoff bound unless something unforeseen strikes.
+They’re playoff-bound unless something unforeseen strikes.

 Next: Trading Underpaid Winger Midseason Would Be a Major Mistake for Oilers